-When a school transfer has been agreed and parents are informed, it will be assumed that they will be accepting the place for their child at the preferred school and that they no longer require a place at the current school.
-If circumstances change and a place at a different school, or the previous school is required, a new application must be made.
+When a school transfer has been agreed parents will be notified in writing by the Admissions Officer normally in the form of an automated e-mail (please check your junk mail box if not received in your inbox).
+Parents will need to follow a link in the e-mail to accept or refuse the place.
+If circumstances change after the place has been accepted and a place at a different school, or the previous school is required, a new application must be made.
 Parents should note that the place in the school their child is leaving may already have been allocated to someone else.